maflcko/b-c-gui-translations-review/reviews/tr.md

         <source>Copy transaction ID and output index</source>
         <translation>İşlem ID ve çıktı içeriğini kopyala</translation>

 YES
-The translation has a minor inaccuracy.
-The phrase "output index" refers to an index number, not "output content" ("çıktı içeriği").
-The correct translation should use "çıktı indeksini" instead of "çıktı içeriğini."
+The translation is inaccurate. "output index" is translated incorrectly as "çıktı içeriği" which means "output content".
+The correct translation for "output index" in the Bitcoin context is "çıktı indeksi".

 Correct translation:
-İşlem ID ve çıktı indeksini kopyala
+İşlem kimliğini ve çıktı indeksini kopyala
 ```

 ```
         <source>(change)</source>
         <translation>(değiştir)</translation>

 YES
-The English word "(change)" in the Bitcoin context refers to the "change amount" returned in a transaction, not the verb "to change" or "replace."
-The correct Turkish translation in this context is "(değişiklik)" or "(para üstü)" rather than "(değiştir)" which is the imperative verb "change!" or "replace!" and does not fit here.
+The word "change" in the Bitcoin context usually refers to the remaining balance returned to the sender in a transaction, not the verb "to change."
+The translation as "(değiştir)" is incorrect, as it means "(change [command/verb])" in Turkish.

 Correct translation:
-(change)
-(değişiklik) or (para üstü)
+(değişim)
 ```

 ```
         <source>Disable Private Keys</source>
         <translation>Özel Kilidi (Private Key) kaldır</translation>

 YES
-The translation is inaccurate and somewhat misleading.
-"Disable Private Keys" means to deactivate or turn off private keys functionality.
-The provided Turkish translation "Özel Kilidi (Private Key) kaldır" implies "Remove/remove the Private Lock," which is not the correct meaning.
-Also, it mixes Turkish and English ("Private Key") unnecessarily.
+The translation is inaccurate.
+"Disable Private Keys" should be translated as "Özel Anahtarları Devre Dışı Bırak" instead of "Özel Kilidi (Private Key) kaldır", which literally means "Remove Private Lock (Private Key)" and is both misleading and incorrect.

-A better translation would be:
+Correct translation:
-"Özel Anahtarları Devre Dışı Bırak"
+Özel Anahtarları Devre Dışı Bırak
 ```

 ```